 Motor vehicle stamp duty

 Roads and Maritime does not refund or waive stamp duty on vehicles written off due to a natural disaster or emergency.
 If you purchase a replacement vehicle due to a natural disaster or emergency, Roads and Maritime collects the applicable stamp duty for that vehicle on behalf of the Office of State Revenue.
 You can then submit an application for a refund to the Office of State Revenue (OSR).

 See the Office of State Revenue website for more information.

-The NSW State Debt Recovery Office (SDRO) can also assist eligible customers in affected areas who have outstanding fines.
+Revenue NSW can also assist eligible customers in affected areas who have outstanding fines.
 Fine related actions may be temporarily deferred or timeframes to make payments extended.
-Contact the State Debt Recovery Office on 1300 655 805 for more information, or see the State Debt Recovery Office website.
+Contact Revenue NSW on 1300 655 805 for more information, or see the Revenue NSW website.